 Lighting can make an enormous difference to employee wellbeing, health and productivity.
-Optimised office lighting has been shown to bring about a reduction in sick days and increased work output making it a really worthwhile investment.
+Optimised office lighting, whether through a light update or a full commercial fit out, has been shown to bring about a reduction in sick days and increased work output making it a really worthwhile investment.
 Read on to find out how you can use office lighting to improve productivity and employee health.

 A widely used type of office lighting is fluorescent light.
-This is the office lighting that most will be familiar with as many office spaces come with fluorescent lighting systems as standard.
+This is the office lighting that most will be familiar with as many office spaces are expertly designed with fluorescent lighting systems as standard.
 As of September 2023, fluorescent lighting is actually due to be banned in the UK in favour of more efficient lighting.

 Other types of lighting you may find in older office buildings are halogen bulbs.
 Halogen bulbs are not a good choice for offices due to their high energy consumption and are also being banned in the UK as of September 2021.
 If your office has halogen bulbs you will want to look into upgrading them as soon as possible.

 With the more traditional and less energy-efficient lighting being gradually phased out many people are, or already have switched to LED (light emitting diode) bulbs.
 LEDs are cheaper, longer lasting, do not emit infrared radiation, do not trigger migraines and do not interfere with melatonin production and therefore sleep patterns.
 Even if lighting options are becoming more limited due to emission-reducing initiatives there are still plenty of options available when using lighting to boost your employees’ health and wellbeing.